Registration, Enrollment & Attendance

 In general all students will follow the registration priority assignment policies and procedures outlined by the Office of the Registrar.
 However, there are a few exceptions to those protocols as well as a few specific guidelines regarding limitations on registration noted here.

-• Credit for Varsity Sport or Club Sport: Student athletes may register for their varsity sport for credit one time to fulfill one of the required HEPE (PEA) requirements for graduation.
+- Credit for Varsity Sport or Club Sport: Student athletes may register for their varsity sport for credit one time to fulfill one of the required HEPE (PEA) requirements for graduation.
 Other students participating in club sports may check to see if their club sport is eligible for HEPE (PEA) credit.
 Each student must take the responsibility to register themselves for their course during the semester it is taken and it may not be added for a previous term or academic year.
 Students who do not make a varsity team, leave a team or club sport, become injured or cannot successfully complete the season or stop attending are required to drop the course.
 While the instructor should report attendance or enrollment irregularities to the Registrar immediately, student are responsible for accurate enrollment.
 The enrollment and drop process will not be handled by the Registrar, the advisor or the athletic department.
 As is the case with all credit-bearing coursework, it is the responsibility for the student to assure proper registration.
+Club sports that do not have a paid employee coach are not eligible for late add under any circumstances.

 Enrollment for First-Year Plus Students: Registration times after the first term of enrollment for FY+ students are determined by the number of pre-enrollment credits earned prior to first enrollment with the college and as outlined in the Registration Priority Assignment Policy.
+Students who wish to be identified as First-Year Plus Students must complete an application prior to the end of the first semester of enrollment at the college.
 First-Year Plus students are determined by meeting the following requirements:

 While the Augustana degree is designed by faculty as a 4-year (8 semester) degree path culminating in the 8th semester, the college does not prohibit students from graduating early if they make best use of their credits to do so.
 However, the college does not guarantee early graduation for FY+ students and will not waive faculty policy to enable early graduation.